Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02c_TaxKeys_hg.md

 - *Percent / factor*
-  Enter the applicable tax rate int he first field and the corresponding factor in the second field.
+  Enter the applicable tax rate in the first field and the corresponding factor in the second field.
 Click the drop-down list between the fields to select the applicable gross or net option.
-The following options are avilable:
+The following options are available:
   - **+**
     The posting is a gross amount.
   - **-**